 - Big Bad: Durad, a member of the clan who isn't seen until the very end.

 - Cliffhanger: The game ends with Umang activating the Rings and entering a portal, but Durad's soldiers are following close behind.

 - Clock Punk: A large chunk of the puzzles in the first two levels consist of highly complicated, intricately designed machines, especially the second level, Dragast.

 - Cool Airship: The Journey Ship, which Umang uses to reach other locations in the game.

 - Hub World: Na-Tiexu consists of one building with a Portal Door that can be set to four different worlds.

-- Nice Job Breaking It, Hero!: In Dragast, Umang lets a prisoner named Arkampus out of a cell, who gives Umang a clue to another puzzle in exchange for not telling anyone that he was released.
-It turns out at the end that Arkampus was Durad's agent, who planted a tracking device on Umang after meeting him.
+- Nice Job Breaking It, Hero: In Dragast, Umang lets a prisoner named Arkampus out of a cell, who gives Umang a clue to another puzzle in exchange for not telling anyone that he was released.
+It turns out that Arkampus was Durad's agent, who planted a tracking device on Umang after meeting him.

 - Shout-Out: The game takes a lot of visual models from Myst III: Exile.
 Even the opening logo is similar.

 - Single-Season Country: The mechanical world Dragast is situated high in a mountain range, and a book in the second game mentions that its only season is winter, with scarce vegetation.